Tetraethyllead: Alternative antiknock agents

 Antiknock agents are classed as high-percentage additives, such as alcohol, and low-percentage additives based on heavy elements.
 Since the main problem with TEL is its lead content, many alternative additives that contain less poisonous metals have been examined.
 A manganese-carrying additive, methylcyclopentadienyl manganese tricarbonyl (MMT or methylcymantrene), was used for a time as an antiknock agent, though its safety is controversial and it has been the subject of bans and lawsuits.
 Ferrocene, an organometallic compound of iron, is also used as an antiknock agent although with some significant drawbacks.

 High-percentage additives are organic compounds that do not contain metals, but require much higher blending ratios, such as 20–30% for benzene and ethanol.
 It had been established by 1921 that ethanol was an effective antiknock agent, but TEL was introduced instead mainly for commercial reasons.
-Oxygenates such as TAME derived from natural gas, MTBE made from methanol, and ethanol-derived ETBE, have largely supplanted TEL.
+Oxygenates such as tert-amyl methyl ether derived from natural gas, MTBE made from methanol, and ethanol-derived ETBE, have largely supplanted TEL.
 MTBE has environmental risks of its own and there are also bans on its use.

 Improvements to gasoline itself decrease the need for antiknock additives.
 Synthetic iso-octane and alkylate are examples of such blending stocks.
 Benzene and other high-octane aromatics can be also blended to raise the octane number, but they are disfavored today because of toxicity and carcinogenicity.

 Toxicity

 6 mL of tetraethyllead is enough to induce severe lead poisoning.
 The hazards of TEL content are heightened due to the compound's volatility and high lipophilicity, enabling it to easily cross the blood–brain barrier.

+Because TEL is charge neutral and contains an exterior of alkyl groups, it is highly lipophilic and soluble in petrol (gasoline).
+This property, which allows it to dissolve so evenly and effectively in motor fuel, also allowed easy absorption by body fats and lipids and diffusion through the blood–brain barrier (BBB).
+The lead (II) ions (Pb^{2+}) would accumulate within the limbic forebrain, frontal cortex, and hippocampus.
+Practically speaking, TEL is a "central nervous system toxin which produces an acute toxic psychosis."